forcedotcom/dataloader/README.md

 # Dependencies and plugins

-Force Web Service Connector version is here.
-[Force Wsc and Patner API](https://mvnrepository.com/artifact/com.force.api)

-Update all dependencies and plugins by running `python3 <root of the git clone>/updatePOMDependencies.py <root of the git clone>`.
+Update SWT by running `python3 <root of the git clone>/updatePOMDependencies.py <root of the git clone>`.
 Requires python 3.9 or later.

-Alternately, run `mvn versions:display-dependency-updates` to see which dependencies need an update.
-It will list all dependencies whose specified version in pom.xml needs an update except SWT.
+All other dependencies and plugins are downloaded by maven from the central maven repo.
+Run `mvn versions:display-dependency-updates` to see which dependencies need an update.
+It will list all dependencies whose specified version in pom.xml needs an update.
 Run `mvn versions:use-latest-releases` to update these dependencies.
 Run `mvn versions:display-plugin-updates` to check which plugins need an update and update their versions manually.